alanuecker/vue-tailwind-exploration/README.md

 This project serves as a playground to learn Vue 3 and Tailwind 4.

-For now it just fetches data from the public "The Metropolitan Museum of Art Collection" API.
+For now it just fetches data from the public Rijksmuseum API.

 ## Project Setup